redentordev/brainbytes/README.md

 ### 7. Testing

-The project includes comprehensive test suites for both frontend and backend:
+The project includes comprehensive test suites for both frontend and backend with 96.67% code coverage:

-#### Running Tests
+#### Quick Test Commands

 ```bash
 # Run all tests (frontend + backend)